One of the biggest demonstrations against Putin in Moscow several years ago drew 10,000 people. It was organized and led by writers and poets.

-More than a decade after the Russian Revolution and ensuing civil war, avant-garde poet and playwright Vladimir Mayakovsky continued, as he had during the Bolshevik uprising, to consider the role of poetry in culture and history.
+More than a decade after the Bolshevik Revolution and ensuing civil war, avant-garde poet and playwright Vladimir Mayakovsky continued to consider the role of poetry in culture and history.

-"He was at the center of the upheaval," says associate professor of Russian Ludmila Shleyfer Lavine, who in her scholarship has focused on early 20th-century Russian poetry and especially Mayakovsky's life and works.
+"He was at the center of the upheaval," says Professor Ludmila Shleyfer Lavine, Russian, who in her scholarship has focused on early 20th-century Russian poetry and especially Mayakovsky's life and works.
 "He struggled with the issue of how to be engaged in a culture where literature really mattered yet artistic expression was often censored," she says.
 "He believed poetry could not stand aside from history."

-Following the revolution many artists including Mayakovsky turned to agitprop, or "agitation and propaganda," in support of the Red Cause, Mayakovsky included.
+Following the revolution many artists, including Mayakovsky, turned to agitprop, or "agitation and propaganda," in support of the Red cause.
 He wrote jingles for civil war posters and, in an effort to strengthen the post civil war economy, created ads for state-run companies.

 "He didn't think of himself as a hack for doing commercial art on the side," says Lavine.
 "He believed in art as something useful, worthwhile and socially important."